WHO WE ARE

 B'NAI BRITH CANADA ...

-is recognized as a vital voice in promoting Jewish unity and continuity, a staunch defender of the State of Israel and global Jewry, a tireless advocate on behalf of senior citizens and a leader in combating antisemitism and racism.
+is recognized as a vital voice in promoting Jewish unity and continuity, a tireless advocate on behalf of senior citizens and a leader in combating antisemitism and racism.
 Our support comes from thousands of Canadian families with diverse backgrounds and interests that empower the organization to speak to government, to media and to the public at large, on issues of concern to the Jewish community.

-B’nai Brith’s wide-ranging educational and social programming, community and volunteer services, and human rights initiatives provide a source of connection, continuity and support to Canada’s Jewish community.
+B’nai Brith Canada’s wide-ranging social programming, community and volunteer services, and human rights initiatives provide a source of connection, continuity and support to Canada’s Jewish community.

 OUR MIsSION